Der (Sumer): Ur III period

-Der was occupied from the Early Dynastic period through Neo-Assyrian times.
-The local deity of the city was named Ishtaran, represented on Earth by his minister, the snake god Nirah.
 In the late 3rd millennium, during the reign of Sulgi of the Third Dynasty of Ur, Der was mentioned twice.
 The Sulgi year name 11 was named "Year Ishtaran of Der was brought into his temple", and year 21 was named "Year Der was destroyed".
 During the time of Amar-Sin, when the king launched a long military campaign against Huhnuri, prince Shu-Sin, crown prince, left his post in Der to return and hold Ur.
-In the second millennium, Der was mentioned in a tablet discovered at Mari sent by Yarim-Lim I of Yamhad; the tablet includes a reminder to Yasub-Yahad king of Der about the military help given to him for fifteen years by Yarim-Lim, followed by a declaration of war against the city in retaliation for what Yarim-Lim described as evil deeds committed by Yasub-Yahad.